RaphaelMarquesMartorella/E-commerce-Project/README.md

 Made entirely with Vite's React, data taken from a self-made api.

-How to view the project
+How to run the project

-To use: When you already have the file on your machine, place a "cd" to the "e-commerce" folder, then "npm i", then place "npm run dev" and click on the link that appears in the terminal with CTRL.
+When you already have the project in your machine, type "cd server" to run the back-end of the project, then "npm start".
+After that, type "cd client", then "npm i", after that "npm run dev" and click on the link that appears in the terminal with CTRL.

 ## Back-end and Docs

 [Docs.Back-end]([otherfile.md](https://github.com/RaphaelMarquesMartorella/E-commerce-project/blob/main/server/README.md))

 ## Authors